INFORMATION FOR PARENTS ON HOW WE WILL OPERATE SAFELY DURING COVID-19

 - There will be enhanced cleaning regimes in place across the Leisure Centre and School site.
 Equipment will be thoroughly cleaned at the end of each activity.
 Surfaces will be cleaned before and after use, and touchpoints regularly cleaned throughout the day.

 - All staff will wear gloves and face masks when administering first aid, and additional gloves and face masks will be available to all staff should they be required.
-Children will not be required to wear a face mask, but older children can choose to wear a face mask should they wish.
+Children under the age of 11 will not be required to wear a face mask, but children 11 and above are required to wear a face mask when moving around the premises, outside of classrooms, such as in corridors and communal areas as well as classrooms or during activities unless social distancing can be maintained.
+This does not apply in situations where wearing a face covering would impact on the ability to take part in exercise or strenuous activity, for example during sports.
+We ask that your child is sent to the camp with a suitable face covering.
+SOCIAL DISTANCING

 - In line with social distancing requirements, we have reduced the camp capacity.